Marie-Ehnert/generated-cpp-docs/README.md

 # Note
-This repository contains all files that get referenced inside my bachelor thesis which are too large to add in the appendix!
+This repository contains all files referenced in my bachelor thesis that are too large to be included in the appendix!